Chemotherapy, commonly called 'chemo,' is one of the key weapons in our arsenal for the treatment of many cancers.

 Surgery is used to diagnose, treat, or even help prevent cancer in some cases.
 About 60% of cancer patients will undergo surgery, either by itself or in combination with other therapies.

-At St Charles, we partner with our region’s highly trained surgeons to provide comprehensive, technologically advanced surgical options to treat cancers of the breast, lung, prostate, colon, rectum, head and neck, brain, thyroid, bladder, uterus, Our surgical partners specialize in the latest minimally invasive and robotic techniques.
+At St Charles, we partner with our region’s highly trained surgeons to provide comprehensive, technologically advanced surgical options to treat cancers of the breast, lung, prostate, colon, rectum, head and neck, brain, thyroid, bladder, uterus, skin, bladder.
+Our surgical partners specialize in the latest minimally invasive and robotic techniques.